piever/InteractDemos/README.md

 Before I set up this on some server, you can try it locally.
 Clone the repository, install the relevant packages:

-`] add Mux WebIO Interact Widgets UnicodePlots CSV DataFrames`
+`] add WebSockets WebIO Interact Widgets UnicodePlots CSV DataFrames`

 and then run:

 `include("main.jl")`

 from within the InteractDemos directory.
-You can see the site at `0.0.0.0:8000` in your browser.
+You can see the site at `0.0.0.0:8081` in your browser.

 ## Docker image